-was identified, how long the condition(s) existed, and whether there were prior opportunities for correction.
-For example, if a maintenance activity resulted in an inoperable system that was not detected by post-maintenance testing or quality assurance oversight, the reasons that the testing and quality oversight did not detect the error should be included in the problem identification statement and addressed in the
+In determining whether the licensee evaluation documented when and for how long the performance issue(s) existed and prior opportunities for identification, the evaluation should identify the dates when the performance issue, condition, or problem occurred, when it was identified, how long the condition(s) existed, and whether there were prior opportunities for correction.
+For example, if a maintenance activity resulted in an inoperable system that was not detected by post-maintenance testing or quality assurance oversight, the reasons that the testing and quality oversight did not detect the error should be included in the problem identification statement and addressed in the causal evaluation.
+The evaluation should state when the performance issue, condition, or problem was identified, how long the condition(s) existed, and whether there were prior opportunities for correction.

-should perform an assessment of the individual risk associated with the team’s findings.
+In determining whether the licensee evaluation documented significant plant-specific consequences and compliance concerns, the evaluation should address significant plant-specific consequences of the issue.
+A Senior Risk Analyst (SRA) should perform an assessment of the individual risk associated with the team’s findings.
 The SRA may perform a collective risk assessment by summing or qualitatively assessing the risk impacts of multiple separate or independent findings that overlap in time to gain an understanding of the aggregated or collective risk profile.
 When performing the collective risk assessment, it is important to clearly ascertain the time history (appropriate identification of start and end dates) of each overlapping inspection finding to reach a proper result.
 Assessing the collective risk from the "roll-up" of multiple related, non-overlapping independent findings or of combining all of the findings identified during the inspection would produce an artificially high risk estimate leading to incorrect conclusions.
+Due to the generic nature of the PIs, a plant-specific assessment may better characterize the significance associated with a greater-than-green PI.
 For conditions that are not easily assessed quantitatively, such as the unavailability of security equipment, a qualitative assessment should be completed.
+Some issues may be more appropriately assessed as hazards to plant personnel or the environment.
 The evaluation should also include an assessment of compliance.

-s systematic to identify rootand contributing causes the root cause

-commonly used include:
+03.03 Causal Analysis

+In determining whether the performance issue(s) was (were) evaluated using a systematic methodology to identify the root-and contributing causes, the licensee is expected to select an effective methodology to address the nature of the performance issue.
+The methodology should yield the most basic reason for the failure, problem, or deficiency which, if corrected, would preclude repetition (i.e., the root cause).

+The licensee-selected methodology should generally be systematic and suited to identify the root- and contributing causes.
+Causal evaluation methods commonly used include:

 Events and causal factors analysis – to identify the events and conditions that led up to an event;